Kamal Haasan: Early life and family

-Haasan was born on 7 November 1954, in a Tamil Iyengar Brahmin family, to D. Srinivasan, who was a lawyer and freedom fighter, and Rajalakshmi, who was a housewife.
-Haasan was initially named as Parthasarathy.
-His father later changed his name to Kamal Haasan.
-His brothers, Charuhasan (born 1930) and Chandrahasan (born 1936), have also acted.
+Kamal Haasan was born on 7 November 1954, in a Tamil brahmin Iyengar family, to D. Srinivasan, who was a lawyer and freedom fighter, and Rajalakshmi, who was a housewife.
+His native place is Paramakudi.
+He was initially named after the Parthasaraty deity at the Pallava-era temple in Chennai.
+His father later changed the name to Kamal Haasan.
+The reason is that his father had a Muslim friend whose surname was Hassan, who died in the freedom struggle.
+In memory of his friend, his father named him Kamal Haasan.His brothers, Charuhasan (born 1931) and Chandrahasan (1937–2017), have also been actors.
 Haasan's sister, Nalini (born 1946), is a classical dancer.
 He received his primary education in Paramakudi before moving to Madras (now Chennai) as his brothers pursued their higher education.
 Haasan continued his education in Santhome, Madras, and was attracted towards film and fine arts as encouraged by his father.

 Film career

 1960–1963

-When a physician friend of his mother, visited A. V. Meiyappan (AVM) to treat his wife, she brought Haasan with her.
+When a physician friend of his mother visited A. V. Meiyappan (AVM) to treat his wife, she brought Haasan with her.
 Apparently impressed by his demeanor AVM's son, M. Saravanan, recommended him for their production Kalathur Kannamma.
 Haasan won the Rashtrapati Award (President's gold medal) for his performance in Kalathur Kannamma at age six and starred in five more films as a child.
 He debuted in the Malayalam film industry with Kannum Karalum (1962).
 Upon his father's encouragement, he joined a repertory company (T. K. S. Nataka Sabha) headed by T. K. Shanmugam.
 In the meanwhile, he continued his education at the Hindu Higher Secondary School in Triplicane.
 His time with the theatre company shaped Haasan's craft and kindled his interest in makeup.